joernio/joern/bazel.md

      coffee-fast.
 Try this out!
      We tested it to be fast enough.
 But we would not be surprised if this depends on the specific buttons we pressed in Intellij.
 So please report if you find this slow.
-  4. If you re-run tests without inputs having changed, Bazel sometimes doesn't re-run tests and instead simply replays the old results.
-Bazel informs you about this by a small `(cached)` indication.
-This is cool if everything works but check if that is really what you want.
-  5. Scalafix integration is still TBD
+  4. Scalafix integration is still TBD